Click the logo

 so much more comfortable!

-as well as other ships in the “White Fleet.”
-Sadly not a great
+well as other ships in the “White Fleet.”
+Sadly not a great number

-number of pre-war images are available, and these are the only ones that seem
+of pre-war images are available, and these are the only ones that seem to have

-to have survives, but they provide a marvellous idea of the luxury provided on
+survived, but they provide a marvellous idea of the luxury provided on these

 Writing-Room